How you can help with preschool children’s speech development

 Why do children have speech delays or disorders?

-Sometimes the cause is clear for example due a physical reason such as hearing loss or teeth falling out (and causing a lisp), tongue tie or a cleft palate.
+Sometimes the cause is clear; for example if it is due a physical reason such as hearing loss or teeth falling out (and causing a lisp), tongue tie or a cleft palate.
 Using dummies (pacifiers), thumb sucking and drinking from bottles with teats for extended periods can contribute to the child to having their tongue too far forward in their mouth and can lead to fronting errors, lisps and sometimes dribbling.
 Usually, however, there is no clear reason.
 The child’s speech development is delayed or has gone off track a little from the typical development for whatever reason.

 How can you help with these common errors?